City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

 `POST` `/broadcast`

-Broadcasts a one-off message (e.g. a maintenance notice) to all subscribers of a single site.
+Broadcasts a one-off message to all subscribers of a single site.
 Every subscriber gets the message on each channel they have confirmed: emails go to email-confirmed subscribers, SMS to sms-confirmed subscribers on sites with `enableSms`.
-Recipients are deduplicated per channel (one email per address, one SMS per phone number); when one address has several subscriptions, the most recently renewed one decides the language.
-Caller MUST rate-limit.
+Recipients are deduplicated per channel (one email per address, one SMS per phone number).
+The most recently renewed one decides the language.

 ```json
 {